guireibar/teamcity-documentation/topics/create-pipeline.md

 Every chain stage is responsible for its own task.
 That is, in most cases, different build configs need to monitor different parts of the source project.
 Our _TodoImage_ is mostly interested in changes made to `Dockerfile`, and it makes sense to restrict its scope to it.
 This way, when you change the logic itself, only _TodoApp_ will be triggered, and _TodoImage_ will run as its dependency build.
 Without such restrictions, TeamCity would start both of these builds per any change to the source repo.

-You can define the scope of monitored sources in a build configuration's __Version Control Settings__:
+You can define the scope of monitored sources in each build configuration's __Version Control Settings__:
 1. Opposite our only VCS root click __Edit checkout rules__.
 2. Enter the rules using [this syntax](vcs-checkout-rules.md) and save them.